czagrzebski/ROS-AMR/research/encoder/encoder.md

 The Out A will be used for our state detection (via Interrupt) and Out B will be used for finding the direction.
 Output A/B will be connected as Digital Outputs to the Arduino.
 Note: The image shown is a dedicated rotary switch and is not connected to a DC motor.
 However, a DC motor with a built-in encoder will have the Out A/B built-in to the motor I/O.

+In order to determine the speed, we need to calculate the RPM of our motor.
+This will then allow us to use the circumference of our wheel to calculate the speed our robot will travel.

+To calculate RPM, we use the following equation:

+$RPM = \frac{revolutions}{minute} = \frac{(\text{Pulses Per Second} * 60)}{\text{Pulses Per Revolution}}$

+Pulses per second is the number of pulses monitored within a one second period.
+We then convert it to pulses per minute by multiplying it by 60 since we are looking for revolutions per minute and not per second.
+We then divide this by the constant Pulses Per Revolution, which can be calculated by measuring the amount of pulses when manually rotating the encoder $360\degree$.